camillehe1992/aws-terraform-examples/s3-static-website/README.md

 A demo project to create an AWS S3 bucket for static website hosting using Terraform.
+There is anther Github repository https://github.com/camillehe1992/static-website-using-docsy-in-aws-s3 that used for source code of frontend docsy UI.
+These frontend source code will be built and uploaded to the pre created S3 bucket for static website hosting that automatically triggered by Github Actions.
 ___

 ## Local Deploy